-Families Of Wuhan COVID-19 Victims ‘Pressured’ By Chinese Government To Keep Silent About Pandemic
+Families Of Wuhan COVID-19 Victims 'Pressured' By Chinese Government To Keep Silent About Pandemic

 "[I am told] don't contact the foreign media, because it will be used by anti-China forces," the parent added.
 "I just want everyone to know that the Government is a murderer for hiding the epidemic."

-Though officials have claimed that the death toll in the city was less than 3,900, residents have alleged that as many as 47,000 people actually died, per The Inquisitr.
+Though officials have claimed that the death toll in the city was fewer than 3,900, residents have alleged that as many as 47,000 people actually died, per The Inquisitr.